raindrum/citeurl/README.md

 ## Usage

 CiteURL provides a command-line tool called `citeurl`.
 You can pass text to CiteURL by opening a file with the `-i` option, or by piping text to the program, e.g. with `cat file.html | citeurl`.
 By default, CiteURL uses its built-in schemas to insert hyperlinks into the text, and outputs the result to stdout.
 You can redirect the output to a file with the `-o` option, or open the result in a browser with `-b`.
 To look up a single citation instead of processing a text, use `citeurl -l <citation>`.
 For more options, run `citeurl -h`.

 Besides the command line tool, CiteURL can be loaded as a Python library or as an extension to [Python-Markdown](https://python-markdown.github.io/).
+It is also possible to generate custom JavaScript implementations of CiteURL using the `citeurl-makejs` command.
 Additionally, Linux users with the GNOME shell can install [CiteURL as a search provider](https://github.com/raindrum/gnome-citeurl-search-provider) available directly from their desktop.

 More documentation is available [here](https://raindrum.github.io/citeurl/).

 ## Credits